TomVer99/FHICT-typst-template/template/fhict-template.typ

   if appendix != none {
     // Set appendix page style
     counter(heading).update(0)
-    // TODO: Wait for Typst 0.11 to be released set heading(numbering: "A.A", outlined: false)
+    set heading(numbering: "A.A", outlined: false)
     show heading.where(level: 1): set heading(outlined: true)